Blackfell/blackfell.github.io/_posts/2019-10-10-building-a-lab.md

 {% include figure image_path="/assets/images/posts/hacking_lab/vulnhub.jpg" alt="Virtual Machine catalogue at VulnHub" caption="VulnHub has a whole catalogue of vulnerable machines to download; my favourite beginner machine 'Mr Robot' is pictured after a simple search." %}

-All you need to do is download the file and verify checksums as we did [earlier](#powershell-hashes-windows), then import it; once you've done that **do not turn it on yet!** First, you should selet the VM, hit settings and configure the networking as in the next section; once done power it on and you'll save yourself some time getting things to talk to each other.
+All you need to do is download the file and verify checksums as we did [earlier](#powershell-hashes-windows), then import it; once you've done that **do not turn it on yet!** First, you should select the VM, hit settings and configure the networking as in the next section; once done power it on and you'll save yourself some time getting things to talk to each other.

 ### A Note on virtual networks

 VirtualBox provides [virtual networks](https://www.virtualbox.org/manual/ch06.html) for your VMs to use; you can select which one you want to connect your VM to and VirtualBox will handle the rest.
 There are several networking modes, including custom, but the three you should be most interested in are bridged, NAT and 'host only'.

-Bridged networking will put the VM on your network as if it were a real machine, this is bad if you don't trust the network you're bridging out to, but it's good in that it's simple, comparitively easy to troubleshoot and doesn't use NAT (read on).
+Bridged networking will put the VM on your network as if it were a real machine, this is bad if you don't trust the network you're bridging out to, but it's good in that it's simple, comparatively easy to troubleshoot and doesn't use NAT (read on).

 Host only mode is 'safe' compared to bridged, it lets you configure a virtual network in your machine that will allow your VMs to talk, but not reach the outside world.
 This is great if you want to avoid exposing vulnerable machines to any external physical network and also protects you from making errors (like attacking some public machine!) while you learn.